vamsiramakrishnan/splunk-export-audit/Readme.md

 1. Create a Compartment `splunk-export-compartment`
 2. Create a Group  `splunk-export-users`
 3. Add `Required User` to group `splunk-export-users`
-4. Create IAM Policy with the following policy statements
-`Allow group splunk-export-users to manage all-resources in compartment splunk-export-compartment Allow group splunk-export-users to read repos in tenancy Allow group splunk-export-users to read audit-events in tenancy Allow group splunk-export-users to read tenancies in tenancy Allow group splunk-export-users to read compartments in tenancy`
+4. Create IAM Policy with the following policy statements `Allow group splunk-export-users to manage all-resources in compartment splunk-export-compartment` `Allow group splunk-export-users to read repos in tenancy` `Allow group splunk-export-users to read audit-events in tenancy` `Allow group splunk-export-users to read tenancies in tenancy` `Allow group splunk-export-users to read compartments in tenancy` `Allow service faas to use all-resources in compartment splunk-export-compartment`
 6. Create a Dynamic Group `splunk-export-dg`
 7. Clone the Repo in your Dev Environment
     `git clone https://github.com/vamsiramakrishnan/splunk-export-audit.git`